 Toronto has several different kinds of special needs schools and programs.
 Some of these schools are focused exclusively on special needs students, and provide full-time support for them.
 Others offer a full-time, dedicated special education class or program for students with some kinds of special needs (a class that takes place alongside other classes).
-And others offer certain kinds of in-class or out-of-class accommodations for special needs children.
+And others offer resource support or certain kinds of in-class accommodations for special needs children.

 Each of these schools provides specialized support for children with special needs.
-Only some of them, though, provide support for all or most special needs children.
+Only some Toronto special need schools and programs, though, provide support for all or most special needs children.
 Most focus on specific kinds of special needs.
 While this isn’t an exhaustive list, there are schools providing support for one or more of the following kinds of special needs:

 Keep in mind, different types of special needs children require different accommodations.
 For instance, a gifted student may require subject-specific enrichment or acceleration.
 A student with ADHD, on the other hand, may need to be placed in a smaller class, whether they can work in a calm environment and receive special attention.
 And a student with dyslexia may need extra time and support for reading and writing assignments.